 Put a face to your place

-If you meet guests when they arrive, make sure you welcome them into your home, show them around, and tell them a little about your history there.
-When it’s clear they're staying at a private residence, guests are more careful than they would be in a hotel.
-Even if you can’t greet them in person, you can add a personal host profile to your Booking.com property page and leave a welcome pack.
+If you’re meeting guests on arrival, welcome them to your home, show them around and tell them a little about your history there.
+When it’s clear that it’s your private residence, guests are more careful than they would be in a hotel.
+Even if you can’t greet them in person, you can add a personal host profile to your Booking.com property page, as well as leaving a welcome pack.

 Make your house rules clear

-If guests know the rules of staying at your place from the start, there’s less chance that issues will come up.
-On the Extranet, set up house rules that address common issues like pets, smoking, parties, and noise.
+If guests know the dos and don’ts of staying at your place from the start, there’s less chance that issues will arise.
+In the extranet, you can set up house rules that address common issues around pets, smoking, parties and noise.

-If you have other specific rules that can’t be covered on the Extranet, type them up, print a copy, and leave it at your place so guests will see them during their stay.
+If you have other specific rules that can’t be covered in the extranet, you could type them up and print a copy to leave at your place so guests are reminded of them during their stay.

 Check your insurance policy

-Guests are highly unlikely to damage your property, but it’s a good idea to insure yourself against the unexpected.
-Regular homeowner's insurance doesn’t always cover individuals not listed on the policy, so contact your insurance provider to see if you’re already covered or if you need additional coverage.
+The chances of guests damaging your property are extremely low, but it’s smart to insure yourself against the unexpected.
+Regular homeowner insurance doesn’t always cover short-term rentals to others, so contact your insurance provider to check if you’re already covered or whether you need additional coverage.

-Even if your insurance policy covers short-term rentals, there’s often a separate deducitble for damages – meaning you pay up to a certain amount and the insurance company pays the rest.
+Even if your insurance policy covers short-term rentals, there’s often a separate ‘excess’ charge for damages – meaning you pay up to a certain amount, and the insurance company pays the rest.

-If you want coverage for these specific risks, set up a damage deposit.
-However, it’s worth remembering that damage deposits often result in fewer bookings and more cancellations.
+If you wish to cover these particular risks , you could set up a damage deposit.
+However, it’s worth remembering that damage deposits tend to result in fewer bookings and more cancellations.

 How to handle potential damage to your property

-Even if most guests are careful and considerate when staying at your place, accidents sometimes happen.
-In such cases, here's what you can do:
+Even if most guests are careful and considerate when staying at your place, accidents occasionally happen.
+In such cases, here are your options:

 Keep the damage deposit

-If you’ve already collected a damage deposit, you have the right to keep it when the damage is proven to be caused by the guest.
+If you’ve already collected a damage deposit, you’re within your rights to keep it in cases where the damage is proven to be caused by the guest.
 Learn how to set up a damage deposit.

 Make an insurance claim

-If you have an insurance policy that covers short-term renting of your property, you might be able to make a claim.
+If you have an insurance policy that covers short-term renting of your property, you may be able to make a claim.
 Contact your insurance provider for more details.

-Note: Any insurance claim you make is subject to your own risk/claim threshold and can have an adverse effect on your insurance premium.
+Note: Any insurance claim you make is subject to your own risk/claim threshold and may have an adverse effect on your insurance premium.
 Most insurance providers ask for proof of damages in order to evaluate your claim.
-We recommend you take photos and keep any evidence that can prove useful to your claim.
+We recommend that you take photos and retain any evidence that may prove useful to your claim.